FOCUS: Effective Embedding Initialization for Monolingual Specialization of Multilingual Models: Experimental Setup

-We perform experiments using XLM-R as our multilingual source model, due to its popularity and widespread use\footnote{{As of May 2023, XLM-R has 22.3 million downloads per month on the HuggingFace Hub.}}.
-We use the \texttt{base} variant for all experiments.
-For further MLM pretraining, we use the CC100 corpus\footnote{From \href{https://huggingface.co/datasets/cc100}{\url{huggingface.co/datasets/cc100}}.}, which was also already used for the pretraining of \mbox{XLM-R}~\cite{xlmr}.
+For \lapt{}, we use the same self-supervised Masked Language Modeling (\textsc{MLM}) objective as in the original pretraining of XLM-R. We use the CC100 corpus to obtain unlabeled text in our target languages, which was also already used for the pretraining of \mbox{XLM-R}~\cite{xlmr}.
 Therefore, we do not introduce any new unseen data.
-For further pretraining using the MLM objective, we use the same hyperparameters for all languages, as detailed in \hyperref[app:hyperparams:par:further-pretraining]{Appendix A}.
-In particular, we use chunked sequences of 256 tokens and train our models for 50 million samples (resulting in a total of 12.8 billion training tokens).
-At our batch size of 128, this amounts to 390k optimizer steps.
-We choose a training regime that errs on the side of over- rather than undertraining to create a deliberately difficult setting for initialization methods like \focus{}, which shine especially when compute is limited.
+We show dataset sizes for our target languages in \autoref{tab:pretrain-data-sizes}.
+We use the same hyperparameters for all languages, as detailed in Appendix~\ref{app:hyperparams:par:further-pretraining}.
+In particular, we use a batch size of 128 with chunked sequences of 256 tokens and train our models on 50 million samples (resulting in a total of 12.8 billion training tokens and 390k optimizer steps).